shawntabrizi/shawntabrizi.github.io/_posts/2020-01-12-porting-web3-js-to-polkadot-js.md

 Much better, and what you would expect from a modern web application!
 But here we don't have a traditional database, just a blockchain.

 ## Final Thoughts

+You can play with the final application here: [https://www.shawntabrizi.com/substrate-balance-graph/](https://www.shawntabrizi.com/substrate-balance-graph/)

 After this exercise it has become clear to me that porting existing web applications built with Web3.js to Polkadot.js is trivial.
 Additionally, I already have a ton of experience with Substrate runtime development, so I already know how easy it will be to take existing smart contracts and build them on Substrate, maybe even better than before.